 How to Make Butternut Squash Dog Treats

-- Place the cutouts on a baking sheet lined with parchment paper or a silicone mat.
+- Preheat the oven to 350°F and line a baking sheet with parchment paper or a silicone baking mat.

-- Let the treats cool completely on the baking sheet.
+- Let the treats cool completely on the baking sheet before serving or storing.

 Tip: If you don’t have a cookie cutter, you can use a knife or pizza cutter to cut the dough into squares or rectangles.